skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **qm_path** *(string)* - Default: *'./'*

   This argument designates path for QM binary file for the Turbomole.
-  The `$TURBOMOLE` environment variable determines the directory where Turbomole is installed, not the binary files itself.
+  The `$TURBOMOLE` environment variable determines the directory where Turbomole is installed, not the binary files themselves (For example, `$TURBOMOLE` is '/my_disk/my_name/TURBOMOLE').
   Thus, **qm_path** must be a *'`$TURBOMOLE`'*, not a *'`$TURBOMOLE`/define'*.

 \